Finding the Perfect Rent: Is Your Rate Too High or Too Low?

 By Real Property Associates

-• What can you do if the rental price isn't right for your investment properties?
+So, what should you do if your rental price isn’t hitting the sweet spot for your investment properties?

 Adjust it—but make sure you do it right.
 Follow these tips from West Seattle property management to lower (or raise) the rent for your investment properties.